 I have now created a (slightly improved) AutoCAD compatible DWG file of this Instructable, suitable for laser cutting services.
 It's attached to this page with the filename 'weber.dwg'.
 Please feel free to download, share and improve this file & of course have pan rests made using your local laser cutting service.

-I also have some ready made laser-cut pan rests available for sale, please contact me through Instructables if interested.
+Or contact me through Instructables.
 I'm UK based but will ship worldwide.

 - 1 x Weber Rapidfire BBQ chimney starter.
 Available widely, here's some URLs:

 - 2 x pieces of 2mm thick stainless steel, dimensions 50mm x 300mm.
 I got mine in exactly the right dimensions precut from eBay which is a pretty good source when you only need a small piece of metal in a certain size. cgi.ebay.co.uk/ws/eBayISAPI.dll?ViewItem&item=291026367918&ssPageName=ADME:L:OC:GB:3160